 The undergraduate Art History program provides a foundation for an enduring understanding of art and prepares students for a variety of professional roles and advanced academic study.
 Students are exposed to a range of periods and cultures while mastering aspects of art historical research such as critical thinking, problem solving, source analysis, and effective writing.

-During their first year, Art History students gain an introduction to the department and their major through the AAH Core Program, a set of courses completed by all incoming students to the department that build core technical and conceptual proficiencies and prepare them for advanced study towards their degree.
+During their first year, Art History students gain an introduction to the department and their major through the First-Year Core Program, a set of courses completed by all incoming students to the department that build core technical and conceptual proficiencies and prepare them for advanced study towards their degree.

-As students continue in the Art History program, they explore topics in upper-division courses and small research seminars, and many choose to enhance their curricular work through study-abroad opportunities and professional internships.
+As students continue in the Art History program, they explore topics in upper-division courses and small research seminars, and many choose to enhance their curricular work through study abroad opportunities and professional internships.

-Bachelor of Arts (BA) in Art History
+Bachelor of Arts (B.A.) in Art History

-- Art History (30)
+Example Art History Courses

 Students can add breadth and diversity to their studies by complementing their degree with an academic minor or an interdisciplinary certificate program.